-The Index Number Divisions in this table are based upon the equating of the Index Number 1,000 with a basic wage of 81s, per week, and any extension of the table must be similarly constituted.
+The Index Number Divisions in this table are based upon the equating of the Index Number 1,000 with a basic wage of 81s. per week, and any extension of the table must be of the same construction as the table.

-(c) The amounts of the weekly rates for apprentices and improvers shall be adjusted proportionately to the basic wage, and shall accord with the rates payable from time to time under the appropriate award of the Commonwealth Court of Conciliation and
+(c) The amounts of the weekly rates for Apprentices and Improvers shall be adjusted proportionately to the basic wage, and shall accord with the rates payable from time to time under the appropriate Award of the Commonwealth Court of Conciliation and

-(d) The rates for pieceworkers shall be increased or decreased in the same proportion as the rate for the journeymen in the respective classes.
+(d) The rates for piece-workers shall be increased or decreased in the same proportion as the rate for the journeymen in the en de la composition della com

 D. F. GERITY, Chairman.
 GEO.
 E. PARR, Secretary.

-Melbourne, 24th May, 1939.
+Melbourne, 28th May, 1940.